usnistgov/oar-pdr-py/docker/peopleserver/README.md

 ## Starting and stopping the server

 To run the server, you should open a terminal and change into you local clone of the `oar-pdr-py` repository.
-The server is launched using the `midasserver` script located in the `scripts` directory.
+The server is launched using the `peopleserver` script located in the `scripts` directory.
 Note when you run the script for the first time, it will automatically build all of the python code and docker images (producing a lot of output to the screen); these are not rebuilt by default on subsequent executions.